 Biographical / Historical

-Alfred Jack Thomas paved the way for African-American musicians in the 20th century.
+Alfred Jack Thomas was a composer and conductor.
 Born in Pittsburgh in 1884, Thomas began music lessons at a young age, learning trumpet, mandolin, and violin.
 Upon winning an athletic scholarship, Thomas attended Washington and Jefferson College, graduating in 1903.
 After graduation he enlisted in the army, serving in the 10th U.S. Cavalry at Fort McKenzie, Wyoming.
-The unit was segregated, being one of only four black units in the United States Army.
+The unit was segregated, being one of only four Black units in the United States Army.
 While serving in the army, Thomas had the opportunity to study at the National Conservatory of Music in Manila, the Institute of Musical Art of New York, and the School for Bandmasters at Chaumont, France.
 While in New York, Thomas studied with conductor and composer Walter Damrosch.

-Thomas opened his own music school, Aeolian Conservatory, in response to the segregation of schools in the area.
+In 1919, Thomas opened his own music school, the Aeolian Conservatory, in response to the segregation of schools in the area.
 His mission was to open a conservatory where all people were welcome to study music.
-He would often advertise in the local black newspaper The Afro American, stating that Aeolian Conservatory had equally high standards as the Peabody Conservatory, which did not admit Black students at that time.
+He would often advertise in the Afro-American newspaper, stating that the Aeolian Conservatory had equally high standards as the Peabody Conservatory, which did not admit Black students at that time.

-In 1924, Thomas was named director of the music department at Morgan College and later became a faculty member at Howard University as well.
-Thomas conducted several bands including the Commonwealth Band and the A. Jack Thomas Jazz Orchestra.
+In 1924, Thomas was named director of the music department at Morgan College and later became a faculty member at Howard University.
+Thomas conducted several bands including the Elks Band and the A. Jack Thomas Jazz Orchestra.
 He also directed the Colored City Band, part of Baltimore's municipal music program, from its founding in 1922 until 1927.
 In the 1930s, Thomas was also involved in the New York music scene, opening his own music studio and becoming associate conductor of the Negro Symphony Orchestra.

 1.31 Cubic Feet (2 medium flat boxes, 1 large flat box)